lidofinance/protocol-mock/README.md

 ### stETH rebases

-The mock stETH/Lido contract contains an admin-accessible function `stETH.simulateBeaconRewards` which allows to rebase stETH token balances (in mainnet, this happens when Lido oracles report the updated beacon validators number and total balance).
+The mock stETH/Lido contract contains an deployer-accessible function `stETH.simulateBeaconRewards` which allows to rebase stETH token balances (in mainnet, this happens when Lido oracles report the updated beacon validators number and total balance).

-Calling `stETH.simulateBeaconRewards()` without arguments (step 3) increases balances of all stETH holders by 1%.
+Calling `stETH.simulateBeaconRewards()` without arguments increases balances of all stETH holders by 1%.
 One can also pass a different multiplier to the single argument of the overloaded version of `simulateBeaconRewards`, `10**18` corresponding to `1.0`.
 For example:

 * To rebase stETH by 3%, call `stETH.simulateBeaconRewards(1030000000000000000)`.
 * To simulate penalties and decrease all stETH holders' balances by 1%, call `stETH.simulateBeaconRewards(990000000000000000)`.